Feriman22/portscan-protection/README.md

 ## The future

 - Better update process
-- Add more easier way to disable auto update function
+- Add easier way to disable auto-update function

 ## Changelog

 >15-04-2020
 - Update option added
-- Auto update function added
+- Auto-update function added
-- Check for update at the startup of the script
+- Check for an update at the startup of the script
-- Remove ipset and iptable rules at uninstall
+- Remove ipset and iptable rules at uninstalling
 - Arguments added (-i, --install, -u, --uninstall, -v, --verify, -up, --update, --cron)
 - Activate/remove ipset and iptable rules with variables
 - The test condition for install has been improved